“Culture is the collective programming of the mind distinguishing the members of one group or category of people from others”

 Survey data from representative samples of national populations.
 One was a new dimension, and the second was more or less a replication of the fifth

 dimension.
 The number of country scores for the fifth dimension could now be extended to 93.
 On one hand, the fifth dimension of Bond and of Minkow correlate

 strongly, yet the constructs are not fully identical.
 The country scores used on this site are the scores of Minkov’s research.
-We refer to this fifth dimension as Pragmatic versus Normative (PRA).
+We refer to this fifth dimension as Long Term Orientation versus Short Term Orientation (LTO).

 In the 2010 edition of Cultures and Organizations, a sixth dimension has been added, based on Michael Minkov's analysis of the World Values Survey data for 93 countries.
 This new dimension is called Indulgence versus Restraint (IND.

 On the 17th of January in 2011, Geert delivered a webinar for SIETAR Europe called 'New Software of the mind' to introduce the 3rd edition of Cultures and Organizations, in which the research results of Minkov have

 The country scores on the dimensions are relative, as we are all human and simultaneously we are all unique.
 In other words, culture can be only used meaningfully by comparison.